-So your marketing budget is getting cut.
-To be clear, it’s not your marketing budget that’s getting cut, it’s your organization decreasing investment on activities they can not track.
+So, your marketing budget is getting cut… To be clear, the budget cut is really just your organization decreasing investment on activities they can not track.
 Considering your current marketing and sales activities, perhaps it’s not all that surprising.
-So I put together a list of the top 10 ways to get leadership to increase their investment in you and your initiatives.
+Here are my top 10 ways to get leadership to increase their investment in you and your initiatives.

-Know your role.
-Too many “marketing managers” are in the weeds, doing the work.
-Keeping themselves busy with tasks that should be carried out by a college student or someone overseas.
-We all have the same amount of time in each day.
-Spend as much time as possible on activities that drive the highest value/revenue to the organization.
-As much fun as it is to log into analytics and see how many conversions you received in the last 45 minutes, you should be thinking and planning how to get the most from your team.
+Many “marketing managers” are in the weeds, doing the work and keeping themselves busy with tasks that should be carried out by an intern or someone overseas.
+We all have the same amount of time each day, so spend as much time as possible on activities that drive the highest value and revenue to the organization.
+As much fun as it is to log into analytics and see how many conversions you received in the last 45 minutes, you should be thinking and planning on how to get the most from your team.

 What is every email worth to you in dollars?
 What about every contact in your CRM?
 What about every sales lead, trial taken, meeting, phone call, download, case study view, website visitor?
-Put a dollar amount value to everything.
-Add it all up.
-This will allow you to better evaluate a proposed marketing campaign budget.
+Put a dollar amount on everything and add all of those values up.
+This will give you a monetary “visitor value” amount and allow you to better evaluate a proposed marketing campaign budget.
 Look at how many opportunities you have to create dollar value to put them against the cost of the marketing campaign.

 Understand your customer.
-I know this is taught at all the famous community colleges across the country, but most marketing managers forget this.
-When you understand your lifetime customer value, or the amount of money each customer is ultimately worth to your company, it becomes easier to make decisions about marketing activities and budget investment.
+I know this is taught at every college and university across the country, but most marketing managers forget this.
+When you understand your lifetime customer value — or the amount of money each customer is ultimately worth to your company — it becomes easier to make decisions about marketing activities and budget investment.

-It’s easy for management to point fingers at vendors, employees and leadership, but the biggest value you can provide not just to your company but also to yourself, is to hold yourself accountable.
+It’s easy for managers to point fingers at vendors, employees and leadership.
+The biggest value you can provide, not just to your company but also to yourself, is to hold yourself accountable.
 You are who you surround yourself with.
 Position yourself around people who match your value system and share your passion for the goals you want to achieve.

 Clearly define the major objectives you want to accomplish with your marketing and sales teams.
 Not just leads and sales, but process improvements and content creation goals.
 When you are specific, you put yourself and your team in a position of extreme accountability with each other.